BenjaminWills/markov_chain_predictor/readme.md

 As you can probably imagine, predicting sequences of words may be more useful to understanding the grammar of English than predicting just singular words.
 So we can define a state as being an n-gram of the data, and the transitions are from one n-gram to another.
 So when looking in the data, we look for n-grams that directly follow one another, for example in the above example we'd count the number of times "The big red" preceeded "big red cat" and calculate probabilies.

+## Production of a probability distribution

+We then need to produce a probability distribution of consecutive pairs of n-grams, then we can normalise the probability distribution for each first n-gram in the sequences and create a markov chain.

+## Getting text out of the chain

+Given a fully functional markov chain  we can sample an initial state $s_0$ which will be one of our n-grams, and from there begin a random walk to any neighbours, where the next state will be determined by a weighted random distrbution depending on word frequencies in the text.
+The algorithm works as follows:

+1. Choose $s_0$
+2. Look at the one hop neighbours around $s_i$
+3. Randomly sample from the probability distribution defined by the edges to those neighbours and move to state $s_{i+1}$
+4. Repeat froms step 2 until a criteria is met.

 # Tokenisation

 The tokeniser in this repo is rudimentary, it splits based on words and punctuation.